The type of operation you have depends on where the cancer has spread to.

 Staging your cancer

-As with early stage ovarian cancer, during the operation your surgeon might take several tissue samples (biopsies) from within the abdomen and pelvis.
+During the operation your surgeon might take several tissue samples (biopsies) from within the abdomen and pelvis.
 This is to check where else the cancer may have spread to.
 If you have a build up of fluid in your abdomen (ascites), they might send a sample to the lab to check for cancer cells.

 Surgery to your bowel

-Sometimes surgeons have to remove part of the bowel if the cancer has spread there and is blocking the bowel.
+Sometimes surgeons have to remove part of the bowel if the cancer has spread there.
+And is blocking the bowel.
 They may have to create an opening (stoma) on the outside of the abdomen for bowel movements to come out into a bag.
 This is called a colostomy.

 How your surgeon does your operation